quantachain/quanta/TOKENOMICS.md

 - Multiple concurrent locks possible (each mining event creates a new lock entry)
 - Wallet displays: Available Balance / Locked Balance / Total Balance

-**Coinbase Maturity**: In addition to the 6-month vesting, all mining rewards (including the immediate 47.5%) are subject to a **100-block coinbase maturity** before they can be included in a spend.
-This prevents spending mining rewards from orphaned blocks.
+**Coinbase Maturity**: All mining rewards (including the immediate 47.5%) are subject to a **100-block coinbase maturity** before they can be spent.
+This prevents spending rewards from orphaned blocks.
+The additional 157,680-block anti-dump lock applies on top of this.

 ### 5.2 Economic Impact of Vesting